donaldRwilliams/BBcor/README.md

 -   Polychoric (`method = "polychoric"`)

-The method is based on Rubin (1981).
+The method is based on Rubin (1981) and described in Rodriguez and Williams (2021).

 ## Installation